sammyCHY/devops_project/aws-vpc-virtual-private-cloud/aws-vpc.md

 - Developed a deeper understanding of network architecture and cloud networking concepts through hands-on experimentation.

-- Recognized the important of network securit measures, such as NAT gateway and VPC end points, in ensuring secure communication within cloud environments.
+- Recognized the important of network security measures, such as NAT gateway and VPC end points, in ensuring secure communication within cloud environments.

 - Overall, the project offered valuable perspectives on the fundamentals of cloud networking and practical experience in deploying VPC infrastructure on AWS.